 But when it comes to planting, it’s best to be patient.
 Is your soil ready?
 In other words, is it “friable”?
 Several factors come into play but for established gardens with previously prepared soil, there are only two: temperature and moisture content.
 Here’s a list of minimum, maximum and optimal soil temperatures for common vegetables.

 When it comes to knowing the perfect time to start working your soil, guidance and experience are the best teachers.
 Here’s a list of ten rules from the Colorado Landshare project — a collaboration between ranchers, farmers and gardeners dedicated to sustainability — that address soil conditions prior to planting.
 The comprehensive list includes preparations for first-time use of previously un-gardened land as well as details on friability and compaction.
-For even more detailed evaluation of your soil, here’s a checklist (PDF) from the Natural Resources Conservation and Oregon State University that allows you to evaluate every aspect of soil readiness.
+For even more detailed evaluation of your soil, here’s a page from the Rodale’s Organic Life that allows you to evaluate every aspect of soil readiness.
 The seasonally-divided list helps you monitor everything from water infiltration to earthworm abundance.